-Freestyle & Ice Dance Winter 2014 registration now available
+Freestyle & Ice Dance Spring & Summer 2014 Register Now

 Freestyle skating is when special skating times are set aside for figure skaters to practice jumps, spins, and moves.
 It is also when they practice skating their programs to music.